 This is the platform where you want your products to shine the brightest.
 Whether you post photos of your product or the process of your service, make sure the images attract your people to your brand.

-On Instagram, it’s about quality rather quantity.
+On Instagram, it’s about quality rather than quantity.
 This doesn’t mean that you should post once a month, but you can post 3-4 times a week and still get great results, unlike Twitter where you should post several times a day.

 Looking for teenagers?
 They’re all here!
 This highly-visual platform boasts a largely younger demographic.
 If your company targets this demographic, this is the place to be.